Realistic tattoo: a demanding style | 10 MASTERS

 Realism in tattoos

-A tattoo artist, who is completely dedicated to realism and prepares for years to be able to master the techniques and style in the best possible way.
+A tattoo artist, who is completely dedicated to Realism and prepares for years to be able to master the techniques and style in the best possible way.
 It is a great challenge to be able to capture a 3D image on the skin and faithfully translate it into 2D.

 Realistic tattooing is worked without defined lines or strokes.
 On the other hand, the use of washed tones and avoiding leaving strong traces of the layout is paramount.